fldbock/rest-api-weather-plants/README.md

 Make sure minikube and kubectl are installed on your machine.
 Now you can start a minikube cluster where you can install your helm file.

     minikube start
-    helm install -f weather-plants-helm/values.yaml weather-plant-helm ./ weather-plants-helm/
+    helm install -f weather-plants-helm/values.yaml weather-plants-helm ./ weather-plants-helm/

-The output of your last command will give you new commands you should run to forward the port of your local machine to the minikube cluster.
+The output of your last command will give you new commands you should run to set up port forwarding and access the application.

 ## Querying The API Examples